-Preventing Yoga Injuries vs Preventing Yoga, Part II: Joint Hypermobility
+Preventing Yoga Injuries vs Preventing Yoga: Joint Hypermobility

 In this post we discuss labral tears and the condition of joint hypermobility.
 I also present the case of a specific injury from yoga practice, its biomechanical basis and the steps that can be taken to aid in its prevention.

 First, however, let’s look at the concept of association vs causality.
 Simply put, because some activity is associated with a problem does not mean it caused it.
 In medicine, when we recognize that an injury is associated with a specific activity we then investigate whether there are factors associated with that activity that could cause the injury.
 An example would be anterior cruciate ligament (ACL) tears.

 A while back, we recognized that ACL tears were approximately five times more common in female athletes compared to males.
 Thus, investigators sought to identify circumstances that could account for this increased incidence.
 The risk factor thought to contribute most significantly to the higher rate of ACL ruptures in female athletes related to insufficient neuromuscular control of the knee joint in certain athletes.
 Accordingly, neuromuscular training regimens were devised that have reduced the incidence of ACL ruptures in this group.
 This approach to ACL injuries is an example of working with science to decrease the risk of an activity, not the activity itself.
 With this in mind, let’s look at the potential association of joint hypermobility with yoga injuries.